section-engineering-education/engineering-education/articles/working-with-forms-in-php/index.md

 You can download the source code from [here](https://github.com/JudyNduati/HTML-forms-in-PHP-and-MySQL-CRUD-operations).

 ### Conclusion
 In conclusion, a HTTP request enables communication between a client and a server.
 We have learned how to create HTML forms and process the data using PHP.
-Also, we have learned about POST, PUT and GET methods.
-We learned that `POST` creates data, `GET` reads data from the server and PUT update data in the server.
-We have learned how to perform CRUD operations on MySQL database using PHP.
+We have also learned about the POST, PUT and GET methods.

+We learned that `POST` creates data, `GET` reads data from the server, and PUT update data in the server.
+We learned how to perform CRUD operations on MySQL database using PHP.

 I hope this article will shed some light and give you an understanding while working with HTML forms in PHP.

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)